-New Relic for Python monitors your Python application to help you identify and solve performance issues.
+Our Python agent monitors your Python application to help you identify and solve performance issues.
 You can also extend your performance monitoring to collect and analyze business data to help you improve the customer experience and make data-driven business decisions.
-With flexible options for custom instrumentation and APIs, New Relic for Python offers multiple building blocks to customize the data you need from your app.
+With flexible options for custom instrumentation and APIs, The Python agent offers multiple building blocks to customize the data you need from your app.

 Our Python works with a wide variety of web frameworks and hosting mechanisms, including Django, Gunicorn, WSGI, CherryPy, uWSGI, and more.
 You can also install the Python agent in a Google App Engine flexible environment.